NCATS-Tangerine/translator-knowledge-beacon/README.md

 Alternately, the swagger-codegene Java JAR should be downloaded and a "SWAGGER_CODEGEN_PATH" environmental variable set to point to the folder containing the jar.

-Some sample scripts are given in the scripts subfolder to wrap this tool to facilitate the creation of some clients and servers (the '.sh' is a Linux bash shell version; the '.bat' is a Windows version)
+Some sample scripts are given in the scripts subfolder to use for the creation of Java clients and servers (the '.sh' is a Linux bash shell version; the '.bat' is a Windows version)

 * generateJavaClient.sh - generates a Java client library
 * generateSpringBootServer.sh - generates a Java Spring Boot Server stub implementation

-See the swagger-codegen web site for more language and framework implementation options for stub generation.
+See the swagger-codegen web site for additional language and framework implementation options for stub generation.
 For proper execution, these scripts should be executed directly inside the 'scripts' folder.

 ## Building a Web Server using the API ##

 The 'generateSpringBootServer' script (re-)generates a Java Spring Boot server code tree under 'server' subfolder in the root folder.
 Usage:

 	cd scripts
-	./generateSpringBootServer.sh api/knowledge-beacon_1.0.6.yaml  # use the .bat file for MS Windows
+	./generateSpringBootServer.sh api/knowledge-beacon.yaml  # use the .bat file for MS Windows

 The resulting code base is put in a 'server' subfolder may be directly built with Maven into an executable Java JAR file: